zugaldia/cubo/README.md

 [OpenSCAD](https://openscad.org/) source code is available, customizations and contributions to the project are welcome.

 ## Main features
-- Supports Arduino (Leonardo, Nano, Uno R3) and Raspberry Pi (3, 4, Pico, Zero) out-of-the-box.
+- Supports **Arduino** (Leonardo, Nano, Uno R3) and **Raspberry Pi** (3, 4, Pico, Zero) out-of-the-box.
-- Extendable to custom boards, with support for NVIDIA Jetson Nano and Google Coral Dev Board being next on the list.
+- Extendable to **custom boards**, with support for NVIDIA Jetson Nano and Google Coral Dev Board being next on the list.
-- All sides have the same dimensions and holes positions to make them interchangeable.
+- All sides have the same dimensions and holes positions to make them **interchangeable**.
 You can choose the sides that work best for your project, replace them as the project evolves, or swap them between projects.
-- Sides are connected with screws for durability.
+- Sides are connected with screws for **durability**.
 You can choose between two versions: one with heat inserts, and one with good old screw nuts.
-- Sides are 19x19cm which are big enough to host most dev boards comfortably and small enough to fit most 3D printers.
+- Sides are 19x19cm which are big enough to host most dev boards **with room to spare**, including wiring, and small enough to fit most 3D printers.
-- Easy to print with default settings and no supports.
+- **Easy to print** with default settings and no supports.
 STLs are provided here and on Printables.
 There are also ready-to-print sliced versions that work with Prusa i3 MK3S+ with PETG filament.

 ## Getting started

 To build one Cubo, you need the following:
 1. **3D print:** 1 bottom side, 1 top side, and 4 sides (see below for options).
-1. **Cubo screws:** 16xM3x8 flat head screws and, either 16xM3 nuts or 16x[M3 heat inserts](https://www.cnckitchen.com/shop#!/Gewindeeinsatz-threaded-insert-M3-Standard-100-Stk-pcs/p/431146823/category=0).
+1. **Cubo screws:** 16 M3x8 flat head screws and, either 16 M3 nuts or 16 [M3 heat inserts](https://www.cnckitchen.com/shop#!/Gewindeeinsatz-threaded-insert-M3-Standard-100-Stk-pcs/p/431146823/category=0).
-1. **PCB screws:** Typically 4xM2.5 screws to attach the PCB and 4x[M2.5 heat inserts](https://www.cnckitchen.com/shop#!/Gewindeeinsatz-threaded-insert-M2-5-Standard-100-Stk-pcs/p/431146818/category=0).
+1. **PCB screws:** Typically 4 M2.5 screws to attach the PCB and 4 [M2.5 heat inserts](https://www.cnckitchen.com/shop#!/Gewindeeinsatz-threaded-insert-M2-5-Standard-100-Stk-pcs/p/431146818/category=0).
 Alternatively, you can bring your own enclosure and glue/attach it to an empty bottom side.

 *Download the files under [`stl`](/stl/) to slice the files for your printer and filament.* These are generally easy files to print.
 The default print settings should work and supports are not required.